OSDeploy/GitBook/osmedia/how-to/update-an-operating-system-build.md

 ### Select OSMedia Build

-Select the Operating System Build to update and press OK
+Select the Operating System Build to update and press OK.
+Library Operating Systems are not visible and should not be updated

 ![](/assets/2018-06-26_12-39-29.png)